SveltePress/sveltepress/README.md

 ## Quick start

-You can manually follow these steps to construct your own project

-- Create a vite project
+### Creating a Project

+- `npm init @svelte-press`
+> TODO: Complete the @svelte-press/create package
+### Add To a Existing SvelteKit Project

-- `npm install @svelte-press/vite`
+- `npm i --save @svelte-press/vite`
-- Add sveltepress vite plugin in your vite.config.(js|ts)
+- Add plugin in your vite config.
+Notice that you will no longer need sveltekit plugin any more.
+Sveltepress plugin would handle that for you.
 ```js
 // vite.config.(js|ts)
 import { defineConfig } from 'vite'